 molecular-to-cellular modeling and simulations of neurosignal transmission and regulation

 evolution of proteins' sequence, structure, dynamics, and function

 elastic network models for supramolecular machinery and allostery

 computer-aided drug discovery and computational systems pharmacology

-Dr. Bahar is the author or co-author of more than 250 publications in scientific journals and she has received more than 15,000 citations to date with an H-Index of 63.
-View a list of Dr. Bahar’s publications here.
+Dr. Bahar has published more than 250 publications in scientific journals and a textbook on “Protein Actions: Modeling and Simulations” (Bahar, Jernigan and Dill; Garland Publ, 2017).
+Her work is broadly cited in the literature (19,000 citations with an H-Index of 70).
+View a list of Dr. Bahar’s publications here or here.